kfickle/PIP-DES/README.md

 ![xampp components to install](https://raw.githubusercontent.com/kfickle/images/34536f1bbf01ae2ea4d17a0d3634cd9df55b3514/xampp-components.PNG)

 ### Node.js
-<a href="https://nodejs.org/en/download/" target="_blank"> Download Node.js, v12.18.3(includes npm 6.14.6)</a>
+<a href="https://nodejs.org/en/download/" target="_blank"> Download Node.js, version 12.18.3 </a>(includes npm 6.14.6)

-Note: If you have an older system (or a system based on 32-bit integers), you may need to opt for the 32-bit version.

 #### Node Installation Tips

-**1.** After agreeing to the licensing agreement, the installer will prompt you to select the installation location.
+**1.** After agreeing to the licensing agreement, the install wizard will prompt you to select the installation location.
- <br> -> *install the program in the default location, unless you have a specific reason for installing the program elsewhere.*
+*selecting the default install location is recommended on most systems*

 **2** The install wizard will allow you to select components to include or remove from the installation.
-  <br> -> *Again, unless you have a specific need, accept the defaults.*
+*Again, defaults are recommended *

 **3** The install wizard will ask to install additional dependencies (python and <a href="https://chocolatey.org/packages/nodejs">chocolatey</a>) automatically.
- <br>  -> *I recommend letting the install wizard handle this.
-Otherwise, you'll have to install these programs and package files manually.*
+*Allow the wizard to install these dependendcies, unless you have a reason to install these programs and package files manually.*

 #### Verify Node and NPM Installation